 15. Pretend it's summer with a day trip to an indoor water park.

 16. Sign up for a FREE class at one of these indoor stores or just play for FREE.

-VRBar has a wide range of games, from painting to shooting.
+VRBar has a wide range of games for various ages.
 Photo by Anna Fader

-17. Get your game on at a pair of new virtual reality spots that have debuted recently: VR World in Midtown Manhattan and VRBar in Dumbo.
+17. Get your game on at a virtual reality spot.
+Two we like: VR World in Midtown Manhattan and VRBar in Dumbo.